nilern/vesihiisi/impl.md

 ## Bytecode Compiler

+FIXME: `call`s should never have a join point as continuation => make `call` a stmt instead of a transfer?
 TODO: Avoid clover recording by splitting `IRLabel` from `IRName`
 TODO: Is lambda lifting useful (since register allocation goes backwards)?
 OPTIMIZE: Avoid redundant loads for consts (as we do for clovers)